mookwoo/DynamicPasswordGenerator/README.md

-# Dynamic Username Generator
+# Dynamic Password Generator

-This project generates random usernames dynamically using adjectives and nouns fetched from the Datamuse API.
+This project generates random passwords dynamically using adjectives and nouns fetched from the Datamuse API.
 It provides a simple web form that allows users to generate a username if they have difficulty picking one.

 ## Features
 - Fetches random adjectives and nouns from the Datamuse API.